igordejanovic/parglare/docs/actions.md

 end we instantiate the parser and pass in our `actions` using the parameter.

 Each action callable receive two parameters.
-The first is the context object which gives parsing context information (like the start end end position where the match occured, the parser instance etc.).
-The second parameters `nodes` is the actual results of subexpressions given in the order defined in the grammar.
+The first is the context object which gives parsing context information (like the start and end position where the match occured, the parser instance etc.).
+The second parameters `nodes` is a list of actual results of subexpressions given in the order defined in the grammar.

 For example: